Second Battle of Chuenpi

-The Second Battle of Chuenpi (Note: Charles Elliot wrote "Chuenpee" for what some have written "Chuenpi" and is called "Chuanbi" (穿鼻) in pinyin.) (第二次穿鼻之戰) was fought between British and Chinese forces in the Pearl River Delta, Guangdong province, China, on 7 January 1841 during the First Opium War.
+The Second Battle of Chuenpi (Note: Charles Elliot wrote "Chuenpee" for what some have written "Chuenpi" and is called "Chuanbi" (穿鼻) in pinyin.) (第二次穿鼻之戰) was fought between British and Chinese forces in the Pearl River Delta, Guangdong, China, on 7 January 1841 during the First Opium War.
 The British launched an amphibious attack at the Humen strait (Bogue), capturing the forts on the islands of Chuenpi and Taikoktow.
 Subsequent negotiations between British Plenipotentiary Charles Elliot and Chinese Imperial Commissioner Qishan resulted in the Convention of Chuenpi on 20 January.
-As one of the terms of the agreement, Elliot announced the cession of Hong Kong Island to the British Empire, after which the British took formal possession of the island on 26 January.
+As one of the terms of the agreement, Elliot announced the cession of Hong Kong Island to the British Empire, after which the British took formal possession of the island on 26 January, which lasted for over 156 years of British colonial rule in Hong Kong until it was handed over back to China in 1997 by midnight.

 Background

 In September 1840, the Daoguang Emperor of the Qing dynasty fired Imperial Commissioner Lin Zexu and replaced him with Qishan.
 British Foreign Secretary Lord Palmerston instructed Plenipotentiary Charles Elliot to have the ports of Canton, Amoy, Fuzhou, Ningbo, and Shanghai opened for trade; to acquire the cession of at least one island (or if the Chinese refused, the establishment of a secure British enclave on the mainland); and to secure compensation for confiscated opium as well as military costs incurred in China.
 On 1 December, Elliot wrote to Palmerston that these demands would be secured within ten days.
 Three days after the deadline, Elliot wrote to Governor-General of India Lord Auckland that he had failed to get the concessions, but one was still in prospect.
 He then conceded that any settlement would be "far short of the demands of the government."

 In negotiations with Qishan, Elliot wanted $7 million over a period of six years and the surrender of Amoy and Chusan as permanent British possessions.
 Qishan offered $5 million over twelve years, so they agreed to $6 million.
 However, Qishan refused Elliot's territorial demands.
 On 17 December, Elliot countered with an offer to abandon Zhoushan, which the British captured in July 1840, and for another port to be chosen later in its place.
 After Qishan rejected the offer, Elliot told him, "There are very large forces collected here, and delays must breed amongst them a very great impatience."
 The year passed with no final settlements.
 An opium clipper that subsequently sailed into Canton brought with it a rumour that the emperor had decided to wage war.
 On 5 January 1841, Elliot prepared for an attack on Canton, informing Qishan that an attack would commence in two days if agreement could not be reached.
 He allowed Commodore Gordon Bremer, commander-in-chief of the British forces, to make offensive operations.